digitallawyer/openlegaldictionary/_definitions/proces-verbal.md

 ---
 title: Proces Verbal
 permalink: "/definitions/proces-verbal.html"
 body: In French law.
-A written report, whlch ls signed, setting forth a statement of facts.
-This term ls applled to the report proving the meeting and the resolutions passed at a meeting of shareholders, or to the report of a commission to take testimony.
+A written report, whlch is signed, setting forth a statement of facts.
+This term is applled to the report proving the meeting and the resolutions passed at a meeting of shareholders, or to the report of a commission to take testimony.
   It can also be applied to the statement drawn up by a huissier in relation to any facts which one of the parties to a suit can be interested in proving; for instance